 Eat like a Local

 Want to experience some of the local food?
 Green chilies are a staple, so you’ll want to order some dishes which contain them as an ingredient.
 If you want both red and green sauce, ask for Christmas.
+Here are some great local eateries that will give you a taste of the town.

 Explore all of Ruidoso’s dining options here.